 This completes the dependency setup.
 Now we can move on to writing an automated integration test that verifies the Quarkus application.

-The Citrus test is an arbitrary JUnit Jupiter unit test that uses the @QuarkusTest
+The test uses an arbitrary @QuarkusTest

 You can enable the Citrus capabilities on the test by adding the @CitrusSupport